Hmamouche/BrainPredict/README.md

 ## Dependencies
-  * python>=3.6
+  * Python>=3.6
-  * Openface is required (https://github.com/TadasBaltrusaitis/OpenFace) to compute facial features from videos.
+  * Openface  (https://github.com/TadasBaltrusaitis/OpenFace) is required to compute facial features from videos.
+  * SPASS is required for automatic annotation and segmentation of the speech (a copy is included in the code source of the prediction module).

 ## Demo: using Qt Creator Interface